vvulfpak/Zuk-Timer/README.md

 ## Keybinds

-..### Default Keybinds
+### Default Keybinds

-..* Space: Pause/resume the timer
+* Space: Pause/resume the timer
-..* Esc: Add 1:45 (extra Jad time)
+* Esc: Add 1:45 (extra Jad time)

-..### Custom Keybinds
+### Custom Keybinds

-..Alternatively you can press the 'QWESD' keys button to setup your own keybinds, simply follow the text instructions.
+Alternatively you can press the 'QWESD' keys button to setup your own keybinds, simply follow the text instructions.

-..### Reset Timer
+### Reset Timer
-..* Click the timer text to reset the timer
+* Click the timer text to reset the timer

 ## Demonstration